apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 Access permission checks have the same visibility requirements: permission failures MUST be delayed until the `get()` call and MAY be delayed into subsequent operations.

+Note: some operations on the input stream, such as `seek()` may not attempt any IO at all.
+Such operations MAY NOT raise exceotions when interacting with nonexistent/unreadable files.

-## <a name="options"></a> Standard `openFile()` options since Hadoop 3.3.2
+## <a name="options"></a> Standard `openFile()` options since Hadoop 3.3.3

-These are options which FileSystem implementations are expected to recognise -and ideally, support by changing the behavior of the input streams as a appropriate.
+These are options which `FileSystem` and `FileContext` implementation MUST expected to recognise and MAY support by changing the behavior of their input streams as a appropriate.

 Hadoop 3.3.0 added the `openFile()` API; these standard options were defined in a later release.
 Therefore, although they are "well known", unless confident that